bchavez/Coinbase/README.md

 ```

 ###### Automatic Token Renewal
 The `CoinbaseClient` supports automatic token renewal.
-If you want to avoid refreshing your every two hours you can use the following `.WithAutomaticOAuthTokenRefresh()` extension method to activate automatic token renewal.
+If you want to avoid refreshing your `AccessToken` every two hours you can use the following `.WithAutomaticOAuthTokenRefresh()` extension method to activate automatic token renewal.
 When creating the `CoinbaseClient` object in **Step 3** above do the following:

 ```csharp
 var client = new CoinbaseClient(new OAuthConfig { AccessToken = token.AccessToken,
                                                   RefreshToken = token.RefreshToken })
                  .WithAutomaticOAuthTokenRefresh(ClientId, ClientSecret);
 ```
 You only need to call `.WithAutomaticOAuthTokenRefresh` once when creating the `CoinbaseClient` object.
+Any failed HTTP requests that require authorization will be tried again with a refreshed `AccessToken`.

 ##### Two Factor Authentication